doitintl/ignite-gke/README.md

 * Stateful set launches pods in parallel to speed up the startup
 * Localized config file through k8s configmap instead of pulling it from 3rd party GitHub repo
-* Changed ignite k8s service to create *internal* L4 TCP Load Balancer instead of public L3 load balancer it is in the community guide (which opens you freshly created cluster to the world)
+* Changed ignite k8s service to create *internal* L4 TCP Load Balancer instead of public L3 load balancer as it is in the community guide (which opens you freshly created cluster to the world)
-* Propagating k8s node's availability zone name into Ignite pod and having a proper cache template in the node config.
+* Propagating k8s node's availability zone name into Ignite pod and providing a proper cache template in the node config.
 * Switched Load Balancer session affinity to Round Robbin to ensure even client load distribution